What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 Over time, webmasters began trying to manipulate PageRank by getting as many backlinks as possible.
 As a result, Google and other search engines have had to switch gears and change how the algorithm considers backlinks.

-The ultimate goal of every search engine is to provide the most useful, relevant, and high-quality results for any given search query.
-That’s why the algorithm keeps updating – Google and other search engines are always finding new ways to give users better search results and less spam.
+The ultimate goal of search engines is to provide the most useful, relevant, and high-quality results for any given search query.
+That’s why the algorithm keeps updating – Google and other search portals are always finding new ways to give users better search results and less spam.

 Search engines also try to understand the intention of the user whenever they search for a specific query – this is called ‘search intent’.
 Is the user trying to buy something?
 Trying to find a nearby business?
 Trying to learn more about the topic?
 Different keywords imply different search intent.